Visiting Felton Road

 The winery and The Elms vineyard

-The entire estate is now run biodynamically.
-The heart of the range consists of a series of five world-class Pinot Noirs: Cornish Point, Block 3, Block 5, Calvert (a leased 10 hectare neighbouring vineyard whose fruit is shared with Craggy Range and Pyramid Valley Vineyards) and the regular Pinot Noir.
+The entire estate is now run biodynamically, although currently the wines aren’t certified biodynamic, just organic (there was a problem with the certification process).
+The heart of the range consists of a series of five world-class Pinot Noirs: Cornish Point, Block 3, Block 5, Calvert (a leased 10 hectare neighbouring vineyard whose fruit has until recently been shared with Craggy Range and Pyramid Valley Vineyards) and the regular Bannockburn Pinot Noir.
 They’re all worth seeking out, and show their subtle differences in site very well.
 In addition, three superb Rieslings and a couple of solid Chardonnays make up this exciting range.

-I began my visit with a look at Cornish Point vineyard (above), which is beautifully situated just across the water from the town of Cromwell.
-It’s a spit of land sticking out into Lake Dunstan, and its 14.6 hectares are split into 25 different blocks, with 18 combinations of rootstocks and clones of Pinot Noir.
-Cornish Point Pinot Noir was released under its own label from 2033-2006, but from 2007 this has been a single-vineyard Felton Road wine.
+I began my first visit with a look at Cornish Point vineyard, which is beautifully situated just across the water from the town of Cromwell.
+It’s a spit of land sticking out into Lake Dunstan, and its 8.6 hectares are split into 25 different blocks, with 18 combinations of rootstocks and clones of Pinot Noir.
+Cornish Point Pinot Noir was released under its own label from 2003–2006, but from 2007 this has been a single-vineyard Felton Road wine.
 ‘There’s a generosity to Cornish Point,’ says Todd.
 ‘It’s an important vineyard, making a generous, attractive wine.’
 The fruit that doesn’t go into the single-vineyard bottling goes into the regular Felton Road Pinot Noir, for which it is an important component.

 Finally, we had a look at the Elms vineyard, which is the home block of Felton Road, surrounding the winery building.
 It was planted over two phases (blocks 1-9 1992-1994 and 10-13 in 2001).
 There are currently 8.1 ha of Pinot Noir, 4.1 ha of Chardonnay and 2.2 ha of Riesling, all matched to the specific soil types that best suit each variety.